 The duration parameter defines the amount of time in a shift that counts as required time.
 The start offset parameter moves the required time period to the right side of the shift start.
 If the value is not set then the required time starts at the same time as the shift.

-Additional, you can set different parameters for days which are marked as holidays.
+Additional, you can set different parameters for days that are marked as holidays.

 If the rule is disabled, there will be no violations of the required time in the system.